College of the Holy Cross: Student groups

 A large number of student organizations are associated with the college.
 With its relative distance from a major city, and without a Greek life at Holy Cross, undergraduate social life revolves around a number of school-sponsored groups, events, and off-campus houses on nearby city streets (notably Boyden, Cambridge, Caro, Chelsea, Clay, College, and Southbridge streets) which are open to upperclassmen.

 The college also features a variety of student journals, media, and newspapers including The Fenwick Review, a journal of conservative thought; The Advocate, a journal based in liberal principles; and The Spire, the weekly newspaper published by Holy Cross students for the college community.

+Memorial Plaza outside Smith Hall commemorates seven alumni killed in the September 11 attacks.
+The bronze plaque bearing their names was dedicated in March 2002.

 Holy Cross has a student-run radio station, WCHC-FM 88.1.
 WCHC is a non-profit radio station that broadcasts commercial-free year round.
 The athletics department carries live broadcasts of many of the school's football, basketball, and hockey games.
 Holy Cross also has a law journal, The Holy Cross Journal of Law & Public Policy, which is published annually by undergraduate students.
 The Campus Activities Board (CAB), a student-run organization, runs several committees that oversee campus-wide activities and student services with a focus on evening and weekend programming.
 The Student Government Association (SGA) charters and provides most of the funding for these programs, and represents students' interests when dealing with the administration.

+Beaven Hall, built in 1913 after alumnus and bishop Thomas D. Beaven organized diocesan fundraising for a new residence hall and classroom building.

 The largest student organization at Holy Cross, Student Programs for Urban Development (SPUD), is a community service organization sponsored by the college Chaplains' Office consisting of over 45 different outreach programs and over 600 active members.
-Other volunteer and social justice programs offered by Holy Cross include Pax Christi, the Appalachia Service Project, Oxfam America (formerly Student Coalition on Hunger and Homelessness (SCOHAH), and the Arrupe Immersion Program, named in honor of Pedro Arrupe, which Holy Cross describes as "a faith based program responding to the call to work for peace and justice in the world".
+Other volunteer and social justice programs offered by Holy Cross include Pax Christi, the Appalachia Service Project, Oxfam America (formerly Student Coalition on Hunger and Homelessness (SCOHAH)), and the Arrupe Immersion Program, named in honor of Pedro Arrupe, which Holy Cross describes as "a faith based program responding to the call to work for peace and justice in the world".

 The Holy Cross Knights of Columbus council is the third oldest college council in the order having been established in 1929.

 Formed in 1845, the Holy Cross Goodtime Marching Band is one of the oldest organizations at the college, and one of the oldest college bands in the United States.
 They are joined at athletic events by the Holy Cross Cheer Team.